 NEWS & EVENTS

-After receiving a report from the Borough's forester about the condition of the tree that is located on Lum Field between the ECLC building and the train station parking lot, the field was closed until the Shade Tree Commission reviews the matter at their July 21, 2015 meeting.
-The Borough’s forester reported that the tree has an internal cavity and there is evidence of root decay on one side of the tree.
+The Borough’s forester has reported that the oak tree, located on Lum Field between the ECLC building and the train station parking lot, has a 24” internal cavity and there is evidence of root decay on one side of the tree.
+The forester's tree evaluation report is attached.More

 Introducing the Chatham Borough Newsletter!